Natural Wonders Of The World: – Planet Earth has been here since forever, and humans have explored pretty much every

 Of course, the night skies are always sprinkled with billions of blinking stars and occasional beams from comets or meteors.
 Still, the auroras are almost at a spiritual level of beauty.

 Aurora occurs due to the interaction between particles in solar wind and Earth’s magnetic field.
 It starts humbly as a faint glow on the horizon, yet it gradually develops into drapery-like light that shows like nothing else.

 If you think New Year’s Eve fireworks in London are right, the aurora is a million times better.
 While both the northern and southern auroras are lovely in their rights, only the former is considered a natural wonder.

 2. Grand Canyon

 A Spanish explorer named Garcia Lopez de Cardenas was the first to see the Grand Canyon.

 He was on a journey to seek the city of gold (present-day Arizona) when he saw the gaping rocky hole as far as his eyes could gaze.

-In 1869, an American explorer called Major John Wesley Powell spent three hot long summer months travelling down the length of the canyon, and the area has been explored and wandered ever since.
+In 1869, an American explorer called Major John Wesley Powell spent three hot long summer months traveling down the length of the canyon, and the area has been explored and wandered ever since.

 In 1919, the federal government established the Grand Canyon, National Park.
 Colorado River and many of its tributaries have been flowing through the billion-year-old rock formation.

 They etch their way through the rocks, leaving broad stripes and revealing records of the canyon’s geologic history.

 For a geologist, the walls of Grand Canyon are like notebooks that tell them everything they need to know about the canyon’s age, formation, major, and minor events.
 Although the canyon is known as “Grand”, everybody now knows that it is an understatement.

 Captain James Cook was the one who mapped and claimed most of the Pacific Ocean for the British Empire.